Deserav/mouse-human-develop/README.md

 The paper does not exactly notify how each respective graph was generated, so this was the closest we could get.

-### Human Study 2
+### 2.2 Human Study 2
-#### Load Data
+#### 2.2.1 Load Data
 Zhong, et al (2018) is deposited at [GSE104276](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE104276).
 Download the whole data by `getGEOSuppFiles` function, and we have two TAR files and one GZ file.
-The TAR files contain UMI count and UMI TPM respectively for all 2394 cells.
-On the other hand, the GZ file contains 79 TXT files of TPM expression matrix for each sample.
+The TAR files store a single XLSX file that contain UMI count and UMI TPM respectively for all 2394 cells.
+On the other hand, the GZ file contains 39 TXT files of TPM expression matrix for each GEO Sample (GSM).
 Since there may be a batch effect, we decided to use the GZ file.
 Use a `for` loop to read each file into a `Seurat` object and `merge` it altogether.
 The confounding part of this process is that the row names of each file are not uniform.

 [GSM2884059_GW8_PFC1.UMI_TPM_no_ERCC.txt](https://github.com/Deserav/mouse-human-develop/files/8010410/GSM2884059_GW8_PFC1.UMI_TPM_no_ERCC.txt)